danielhamdan15/Simulator/README.md

 to run it on terminal you must apply the steps above to see the process event running

 cd downloads
-downloads % gcc simulator.c -o simulator -lm then you can put your choosing of the .simulator.c gcc -o simulator simulator.c -lm
+downloads % gcc simulator1.c -o simulator1 -lm
+then you can put your choosing of the .simulator1.c gcc -o simulator1 simulator1.c -lm